 While the human mind and spirit are ineffable mysteries, they are also of tremendous consequence and real-world physical power.
 They drove our growing ability to study and manipulate our world, to communicate and record our experiences and to formulate explanations for a world full of mysteries, threats and wonders.

-People learned to think and gossip and paint pictures upon the canvas of cave walls, or even better, upon the canvas of each other’s imaginations.
+People learned to think and gossip and paint pictures upon the canvas of cave walls, and even better, upon the canvas of each other’s imaginations.
 We’ve been adding to our brain’s awareness and complexity ever since.

 Of course, while all this was going on the human mind was also wondering about the ‘Why’ of the world it observed and the difficult, fragile, short lives we were allotted.
 In seeking answers to unknowable questions it seems inevitable that Gods would inhabit our mindscape.
 I suspect inspired by buried memories of being coddled within mom’s protective loving bosom those first couple years of life.